Original Cast Album: Co-Op: Development

-Director Alexander Buono stated the whole idea for the episode was John Mulaney's, stating, "This pure, distilled form of Mulaney.", adding he wrote most of the material and brought in Seth Meyers to help write some of the songs.
+Director Alexander Buono stated the whole idea for the episode was John Mulaney's, stating the episode was "this pure, distilled form of Mulaney", adding he wrote most of the material and brought in Seth Meyers to help write some of the songs.
 The director also stated that the Pennebakers had their complete support on this project often communicating with them via email.
 In an interview with Vulture, Mulaney stated the basis for the show was behind his experience with his Broadway show Oh, Hello with Nick Kroll.
 “I was like, ‘What is ’70s New York to me?
 I had spent a decade living in the 1970s New York doing Oh, Hello, so I thought, Oh, a co-op.”
 The documentary is a musical based on vignettes within a fictional cooperative apartment building in New York City during the 1970s.
-The title of the musical is Co-op, but the reviewers keep calling it “coop” — a running gag that was cut from the episode for time, but which Mulaney wanted to explain by noting that the theater-owning Shubert Organization did not have the money to pay for a hyphen for the sign.
+The title of the musical is Co-Op, but the reviewers keep calling it “coop” — a running gag that was cut from the episode for time, but which Mulaney wanted to explain by noting that the theater-owning Shubert Organization did not have the money to pay for a hyphen for the sign.
+The episode was based on the documentary films Original Cast Album: Company (1970) and Best Worst Thing That Ever Could Have Happened (2016).

 Writing

 Mulaney and Meyers, along with composer Eli Bolin, came up with lyrics using the melody and meter of other songs, mostly using Stephen Sondheim tunes as a basis.
-This wasn't always the case however.
-For instance, the first song in the musical, “Co-op,” pulled from Alan Menken and Howard Ashman’s “Skid Row,” the opening to Little Shop of Horrors.
+However, this wasn't always the case.
+For instance, the first song in the musical, “Co-Op,” pulled from Alan Menken and Howard Ashman’s “Skid Row,” the opening to Little Shop of Horrors.
 Other inspirations were more obscure.
 “I Gotta Go,” the showcase number of Paula Pell’s Elaine Stritch–esque character, which references Company’s “Ladies Who Lunch,” also pulls from Craig Carnelia’s “Just a Housewife” from the 1974 musical Working.
-Co-op’s finale, “Going Up,” grew out of the unlikely combination of the rhythms of Sweeney Todd’s “A Little Priest” for the verse, and “Something Just Broke” from Assassins for the chorus.
+Co-Op’s finale, “Going Up,” grew out of the unlikely combination of the rhythms of Sweeney Todd’s “A Little Priest” for the verse, and “Something Just Broke” from Assassins for the chorus.
 The song “Holiday Party (I Did a Little Cocaine Tonight),” written by Meyers, directly recalls the breakneck pace of Company’s “Getting Married Today,” substituting a woman’s wedding-day jitters for indulging drugs at a holiday party.
 In the Vulture article Bolin stressed, however, that his work differs from Sondheim’s simply because it’s not as complex as that of the musical-theater master.
 “A couple people listened to it while we were working on it and were like, ‘Is this legal?’”
 Bolin said.
 “We were able to explain how Sondheim’s 'Getting Married Today' is actually a lot more complicated, and my version is actually a lot more simple and less dissonant.”